 The Medical Industry are benefiting from the expanding use of digital image acquisition and processing with cameras being used widely within medical, microscopy, and life science applications.
+Regardless of whether you‘re looking at medical devices, laboratory automation or the operating room, in almost every field there are a multitude of everyday applications where cameras are a significant component.

 MEDICINE AND DIAGNOSTICS: Includes such as areas as ophthalmology, dermatology, dental medicine, and pathology.